andrew/nesbitt.io/_posts/2025-11-13-package-management-papers.md

 *Multiple authors*
 arXiv preprint

-First scalable deployment of a typosquatting detection system that addresses key limitations by leveraging comprehensive package metadata.
+First scalable deployment of a typosquatting detection system that addresses key limitations by leveraging package metadata.
 Improved neighbor search speeds by 73-91% and reduced false positives by 70.4% compared to prior work.
 Being used in production, contributing to removal of 3,658 typosquatting threats in one month.

 **[Dependency Confusion: How I Hacked Into Apple, Microsoft and Dozens of Other Companies](https://medium.com/@alex.birsan/dependency-confusion-4a5d60fec610)** (2021)
 *Alex Birsan*